🖨️ Print / Save Agenda

 Molecular Tumour Boards in Practice: Advancing Standardization and System Readiness

 Molecular Tumour Boards (MTBs) play a pivotal role in translating complex genomic and molecular testing results into clinical decision-making.
-As the use of comprehensive genomic profiling (CGP) and other advanced molecular diagnostics expands across Canada, MTBs are increasingly central to ensuring consistent interpretation and equitable access to precision oncology expertise.
+As the use of comprehensive genomic profiling (CGP) and other advanced testing approaches continues to expand across Canada, MTBs are increasingly central to ensuring consistent interpretation and equitable access to precision oncology expertise.
+Yet MTB structure, availability, and functionality vary widely across jurisdictions.
+This session will examine how MTBs contribute to standardizing interpretation of CGP results, while exploring emerging models that support integration of MTBs into routine care.

 As molecular testing becomes more complex, the discussion will also consider the importance of clinician education and ongoing knowledge support in strengthening genomics literacy and enabling effective interpretation of increasingly detailed molecular reports, particularly in settings where formal MTB infrastructure may be limited.